monoscope-tech/apitoolkit-landing/about/index.md

   </p>
 ```

-## APItoolkit is built by real engineers to solve problems that have cost them a lot in the past
+## monoscope is built by real engineers to solve problems that have cost them a lot in the past

 We’re engineers at our core, who are very close to the problems we are
 solving.
 So, we encourage our users to be a part of this community,
 evolving solutions to solve API documentation, management and observability.

 You can do this by joining our Discord channel to join others who are
-part of our journey in evolving APItoolkit or book a slot to have an
+part of our journey in evolving monoscope or book a slot to have an
 open conversation with us.
 We’re always open to have a chat with
 everyone and learn about their experiences around API documentation and
 observability.

 ## Business Contact

-APItoolkit is a product of Past 3 Technologies, a software consulting firm based out of Berlin, Germany.
+monoscope is a product of Past 3 Technologies, a software consulting firm based out of Berlin, Germany.

 [hello@past3.tech](mailto:hello@past3.tech)